maxmoebus/starter-hugo-academic/content/project/example/index.md

 ---
 title: Example Project
-summary: An example of using the in-built project page.
+summary: An 2024-01-01-IScience-MeaningfulDigitalBiomarkersFatigue of using the in-built project page.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"